-- developed a new hiring philosophy The
+- Developed a new hiring philosophy-The

-Dropbox Way composed of six hiring
+Dropbox Way-composed of six hiring

-principles to drive a culture of hiring high impact talent, which are: work with the best,
+principles to drive a culture of hiring high

+impact talent, which are: work with the

-hire equitably, assess with purpose, invest in
+best, hire equitably, assess with purpose,

-success, treat candidates like customers, and
+invest in success, treat candidates like

-Dropbox delivers.
+customers, and Dropbox delivers.

-- launched a 'High-Impact Leadership'

-programme to help foster a culture with a

-laser focus on ownership and accountability

-for results and driving the right outcomes for
+- Launched a "High Impact Leadership" program to help foster a culture with a laser-focus on ownership and accountability for results and driving the right outcomes for our business.

-our business.

-Diversity, equity and inclusion
+Diversity, equity, and inclusion

-We strive to cultivate a community that is authentic, inclusive and connected.
-More information about our approach to diversity, equity and inclusion is available in our 2021 ESG Impact Report, Diversity at Dropbox web page and 2022 Diversity Report.
+We strive to cultivate a community that is authentic, inclusive, and connected.
+More information about our approach to diversity, equity, and inclusion is available in our 2021 ESG Impact Report, Diversity at Dropbox webpage, and 2022 Diversity Report.

-Representation of women at Dropbox10
+Representation of Women at Dropbox10

-10 For more information about how Dropbox defines certain Diversity terminology, please see Appendix C.
+10 For more information on how Dropbox defines certain Diversity terminology, please see Appendix C.

-US ethnicity at Dropbox11
+US Ethnicity at Dropbox11

-11For more information about how Dropbox defines certain Diversity terminology, please see Appendix C.
+11 For more information on how Dropbox defines certain Diversity terminology, please see Appendix C.

-Health, safety and well-being
+Health, safety, and wellbeing